into your inbox

-Amélie Mauresmo would rise to the occasion in 2001, lifting four trophies on the tour and going as far as the quarterfinals at the US Open (lost to Jennifer Capriati, 6-3 6-4).
-Between the start of 2002 and the end of 2005, displaying an aggressive game based on a good serve and a solid one-handed backhand, Amélie Mauresmo would claim twelve titles, but she failed to reach a major final.
-Her lack of success in Grand Slam events saw her criticized for her alleged mental weakness and her achieving world no.1 in September 2004 quite controversial.
+Amélie Mauresmo would rise to the occasion in 2001, lifting four trophies on the tour and going as far as the quarter-finals at the US Open (lost to Jennifer Capriati, 6-3 6-4).
+Between the start of 2002 and the end of 2005, displaying an aggressive game based on a good serve and a solid one-handed backhand, Amélie Mauresmo would claim 12 titles, but she failed to reach a major final.
+Her lack of success in Grand Slam events saw her criticised for her alleged mental weakness, and her achievement of world No 1 in September 2004 quite controversial.
 At the end of 2005, Mauresmo would eventually triumph in a major event, claiming the title at the Masters against fellow French Mary Pierce (5-7 7-6 6-4).
-In 2006, she would finally win a Grand Slam tournament at the Australian Open, defeating a sick Justine Henin who abandoned when she was down 6-1 2-0.
-On the 20th of March, she would become world no.1 for the second time, and in June, she would clinch a second major crown at Wimbledon, defeating Justine Henin (2-6 6-3 6-4) in a spectacular battle.
+In 2006, she would finally win a Grand Slam tournament at the Australian Open, defeating a sick Justine Henin who retired when she was down 6-1, 2-0.
+On March 20, she would become world No 1 for the second time, and in June, she would clinch a second major crown at Wimbledon, defeating Justine Henin (2-6 6-3 6-4) in a spectacular battle.
 Mauresmo would retire in 2009.

 Kim Clijsters would reach the French Open final in 2001, where she was defeated by Jennifer Capriati after a breathtaking two-and-a-half hour match (1-6 6-4 12-10).
 She would clinch her first major title in 2002, at the WTA Finals, held in Los Angeles, beating Serena Williams in the final in straight sets, 7-5 6-3.

-2003 proved to be her peak as she became the first Belgian to reach world no.1.
+2003 proved to be her peak as she became the first Belgian to reach world No 1.
 That year, she competed in 21 singles events, reaching the semifinals in all but one of them while advancing to 15 finals.
 She wrapped up the year winning nine titles, along with a stellar record of 90–12.
-The only thing she couldn’t achieve would be claiming a Grand Slam title — she had to wait two more years before lifting the US Open trophy, defeating Mary Pierce in the final (6-3, 6-1) After a first retirement in 2007, Clijsters came back in 2009, claiming three more major crowns (the US Open in 2009 and 2010, and the Australian Open in 2011).
-She retired again in 2012, but Clijsters attempted a second come-back in 2020, which began in Dubai (defeated by Muguruza, 6/2 7/6), but was interrupted by the coronavirus crisis
+The only thing she couldn’t achieve would be a Grand Slam title — she had to wait two more years before lifting the US Open trophy, defeating Mary Pierce in the final (6-3, 6-1) After a first retirement in 2007, Clijsters came back in 2009, claiming three more major crowns (the US Open in 2009 and 2010, and the Australian Open in 2011).
+She retired again in 2012, but attempted a second come-back in 2020, which began in Dubai (defeated by Muguruza, 6-2, 7-6) and was interrupted by the coronavirus crisis